 Butagumi Dining is right next to Afuri ramen - try hitting up both in one night! - image © Florentyna Leow

 Enter Butagumi Dining.
 This is a casual outpost of Butagumi located in the basement floor of the North Tower Roppongi Hills - a skip and a hop from exit 1a of Roppongi Station.
-The restaurant itself is right next to the Roppongi branch of Afuri ramen, and opposite another branch of Dashichazuke En - both of which are also great options for dinner if you’re not in a porcine mood.
+The restaurant itself is opposite another branch of Dashichazuke En, which is a great option for dinner if you’re not in a porcine mood.

 Counter seating around an open kitchen, where you can watch tonkatsu cutlets being fried. - image © Florentyna Leow